a-champion/WithMe/README.md

 Full-stack application using Node.js, Mongoose, Express, and EJS

 MVC file structure
+2 models
-currently 1 model for collectables (maybe implement a user model to create user pages for authentication?)
+1 for collectables
+1 for users
+partials contain header and footer login for user with authentication using bcrypt and express sessions.
 REST API with 7 RESTful routes and full CRUD.

+used bootstrap and custom css.
+(did not incorproate google maps)

+// a user should be able to have full crud access to collection database only once they signup and login.

 Accessible VIA HEROKU!
  https://blooming-river-79517.herokuapp.com/